bonitasoft/bonita-doc/md/database-configuration.md

 | MySQL | com.mysql.jdbc.Driver | com.mysql.jdbc.jdbc2.optional.MysqlXADataSource |
 | h2 (not for production) | org.h2.Driver | org.h2.jdbcx.JdbcDataSource |

-The following sections show how to configuire the datasources for JBoss and Tomcat.
+The following sections show how to configure the datasources for JBoss and Tomcat.
 There is also an [example of how to configure datasources for Weblogic](red-hat-oracle-jvm-weblogic-oracle.md).

 #### JBoss